-Watch England with in VIP style with Trent Bridge Cricket Corporate Hospitality Packages
+Watch the Cricket World Cup in VIP style with Trent Bridge Corporate Hospitality Packages

 Trent Bridge, the home of Nottinghamshire County Cricket Club, is a world famous cricketing landmark.

 It has acted as host for county and Test cricket since 1838 and is the world’s third oldest Test ground.

 The founder, William Clarke, saw the potential of a quaint little meadow at the back of the Trent Bridge Inn – corporate hospitality to the fore even then perhaps – in 1838.

 He married the landlady, Mary Chapman, and within a year was hosting matches on a newly created, fenced off ground alongside the pub.